ajvondrak/git-topics/doc/git-topics-integrate.1.md

-# git-topics-stage(1) -- Merge a topic branch to the staging branch
+# git-topics-integrate(1) -- Merge a topic branch to the integration branch

 ## SYNOPSIS

-`git topics stage` <topic>
+`git topics integrate` <topic>

 ## DESCRIPTION

-Merges an existing, "reasonably" stable topic branch named <topic> to the _develop_ branch for beta testing & integration.
+Merges an existing, "reasonably" stable topic branch named <topic> to the _develop_ branch for testing & integration.

-The merge is done with the `--no-ff` flag, ensuring that a commit is always created to record the fact that this topic was staged.
+The merge is done with the `--no-ff` flag, ensuring that a commit is always created to record the fact that this topic was integrated.
 When the topic branch gets deleted, you'll still be able to recover its history from this merge commit.

 Note that the topic branch will NOT be deleted here, in case issues are found while testing the code on _develop_.
-If there are issues, you should make further commits on the topic branch and `git topics stage` it again.
+If there are issues, you should make further commits on the topic branch and `git topics integrate` it again.

-If _develop_ is tracking a remote branch, `git topics stage` makes an effort to ensure your local branch is up to date first.
+If _develop_ is tracking a remote branch, `git topics integrate` makes an effort to ensure your local branch is up to date first.
 This avoids conflicts if you later push upstream.
 This is done with a `git fetch` of the corresponding remote branch.
 If the local branch is behind, the topic will not be merged.
 If the fetch itself fails, the topic will still be merged, but there will be a warning.
 That way, transient issues like internet connection problems won't get in the way of your development.

 Essentially, this command is equivalent to